 Professor Aho has served as Chair of the Computer Science and Engineering Section of the National Academy of Engineering, as Chair of ACM's Special Interest Group on Algorithms and Computability Theory, and twice as Chair of the Advisory Committee for the National Science Foundation's Computer and Information Science and Engineering Directorate.

-Prior to his current position at Columbia, Professor Aho was Vice President of the Computing Sciences Research Center at Bell Labs, the lab that invented UNIX, C and C++.
+Prior to his position at Columbia, Professor Aho was Vice President of the Computing Sciences Research Center at Bell Labs, the lab that invented UNIX, C and C++.
 He was previously a member of technical staff, a department head, and the director of this center.
 Professor Aho also served as General Manager of the Information Sciences and Technologies Research Laboratory at Bellcore (now Telcordia).

 Professor Aho plays bridge, golf, and the violin in a string quartet.